Colorado Unemployment Lawyer Discusses How To Fight an Unemployment Audit

 Our experienced attorneys are well versed in tax, business, and civil litigation practices.
 The interdisciplinary approach offered by Robinson & Henry ensures the best results possible for your business.
 We routinely advise our clients of options that CPAs and tax resolution firms cannot or do not.

-If your business has received a notice of a UI audit, call 303-688-0944 as soon as possible to schedule your free initial consultation to discuss your circumstances and consider your options moving forward.
+If your business has received a notice of a UI audit, call 303-688-0944 as soon as possible to schedule your free initial assessment to discuss your circumstances and consider your options moving forward.